zuhlke/engineering-posts/README.md

 ## Upload and use pictures
 To use pictures you can upload them with the Hashnode [uploader tool](https://hashnode.com/uploader).
 This will output a url which you can include in your blog post.

+## Links
+It seems that Hashnode adds backslashes when using underscore in a URL.
+So encode underscores with "%5F".